Free fermions under adaptive quantum dynamics: Acknowledgments

 \section{Acknowledgments}

-This research is partially supported by a start-up fund at Peking University (Z.-C.Y.).
-This research is also supported in part by the Google Research Scholar Program and is supported in part by the National Science Foundation under Grant No. DMR-2219735 (V.R. and X.C.).
+This research is partially supported by a start-up fund at Peking University (Z.-C.Y.) and Grant No.~12375027 from the National Natural Science Foundation of China (Z.-C.Y.).
+This research is also supported in part by the Google Research Scholar Program and is supported in part by the National Science Foundation under Grant No.~DMR-2219735 (V.R. and X.C.).
 We gratefully acknowledge computing resources from Research Services at Boston College and the assistance provided by Wei Qiu.